Read This First

 Prompt 3: Provide three hypothetical case studies to demonstrate the process of design thinking.

-The section turns on Sustainable Packaging for a Food Company and Design Thinking in Action.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Sustainable Packaging for a Food Company and Design Thinking in Action in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Sustainable Packaging for a Food Company distinct from Design Thinking in Action.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Sustainable Packaging for a Food Company distinct from Design Thinking in Action.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 An online learning platform has seen a decline in user engagement and course completion rates.
 The company decides to use Design Thinking to identify issues and improve the platform’s user experience.